interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 A **fractional unit** represents some unit smaller than the standard unit, but with greater precision.
 Examples of fractional monetary units include one cent (\$0.01 USD), or 1 satoshi (0.00000001 BTC).

-An **asset scale** is the difference in orders of magnitude between a standard unit and a corresponding fractional unit.
-More formally, the asset scale is a non-negative integer (0, 1, 2, …) such that one standard unit equals `10^(-scale)` of a corresponding fractional unit.
+An **asset scale** is the difference in orders of magnitude between the standard unit and a corresponding fractional unit.
+More formally, the asset scale is a non-negative integer (0, 1, 2, …) such that one standard unit equals the value of `10^(scale)` corresponding fractional units.
 If the fractional unit equals the standard unit, then the asset scale is 0.

-For example, one cent represents an asset scale of 2 in the case of USD, whereas 1 satoshi represents an asset scale of 8 in the case of Bitcoin.
+For example, one cent represents an asset scale of 2 in the case of USD, whereas one satoshi represents an asset scale of 8 in the case of Bitcoin.

-#### Selecting scales
+### Selecting scales

 Settlement engines are RECOMMENDED to perform or fulfill requests with amounts denominated in the same scale as its settlements.

 Account balances within the accounting systems are RECOMMENDED to be denominated in the same scale as their corresponding settlement engine, but MAY use different ones.
 For example, micropayments may require more precision than can actually be settled, or databases may limit precision to less than the settlement system is capable of.

-#### `Quantity` object
+### **`Quantity`** object

 An amount denominated in some unit of a single, fungible asset.
 (Since each account is denominated in a single asset, the type of asset is implied.)

-##### Attributes
+#### Attributes

 - **`amount`** &mdash; string
   - Amount of the unit, which is a non-negative integer.